meitarg123/Server-Client-Network/README.md

 # Server-Client Network
+This project was developed as part of a university course on System Programming Language (SPL).

 In this project, we implemented a "Course Registration System" with a server and client architecture.
 The communication between the server and the clients was performed using a binary communication protocol.